M. Shahid Qureshi: Institute of Space and Planetary Astrophysics

 Qureshi joined the teaching profession in 1984 at the University of Karachi.
 Later, he joined the Institute of Business Administration, Karachi.
 For a brief period he also served the Department of Computer Science as a full-time faculty member.
 Besides, he also taught as visiting faculty at various private-sector universities in Karachi, including the Institute of Business Administration.

 He is a well-known astrophysicist in Pakistan, and he has given numerous interviews to the media, concerning the fields of physical cosmology, astronomy, and astrophysics.
 He played an important role in re-establishing the Karachi University's Astronomical Observatory.
 As a noted space scientist at ISPA, he is engaged in research on supersymmetric quantum mechanics, lunar phase, light pollution and solar energy.

 Influence and motivation

 At the Karachi University, he has maintained a vital relationship with the professors from Karachi University.
 According to him, his professors played an important role in his life and influenced him to gain his doctorate in astronomy and astrophysics.
 According to an interview given to the Dawn News, it was one of his professors who influenced him to gain his doctorate degrees in astronomy.
-He laments, "In 1990, one of my professors said that very soon Pakistan will be asking the world to send us teachers to teach mathematics and physics as we ran out of them.
-Today I am forwarding his message: we do not have teachers to teach mathematics and physics".